Photos of beautiful and unusual guitars that I have owned or worked on.

 Month and Year of manufacture is ink-stamped (quite small!) inside the Archtop models, on the inside face of the backplate, directly beneath and visible through either (or often both) soundhole(s).
 It is usually very faded and faint, and hard to locate and read - try using a very bright torch!

-Since the known production date of the 'Elvis' model spans 5 years (OKT 1956- MAI 1961), it seems a reasonable guess that a maximum of 1000 of this model may have been built, perhaps less than one fifth (200 examples) in black.
-The most common finishes appears to have been the Red-black or Orange-Black Sunburst, with slightly less in Tobacco Brown Sunburst or Orange Sunburst.
+Since the known production date of the 'Elvis' model spans 5 years (OKT 1956- MAI 1961), it seems a reasonable ballpark figure guesstimate that perhaps 100 examples were completed per year for an approx total of 5 years = 500 of this model may have been built, with perhaps fewer than one fifth of that (ie under 100 examples) in black.
+The most common finishes appear to have been the Red-black or Orange-Black Sunburst, with slightly fewer in Tobacco Brown Sunburst or Orange Sunburst.
 Only a very few examples (I know of seven including Elvis') have surfaced in Black finish.
 None are yet known to me in Blonde or Natural finish.

 Isana Archtop Guitar